 - 2. (Optional) Install the hardware options. - 3.
-Select the server orientation: - Tower orientation: Connect the peripheral cables and power cord. - Rack orientation: - If the server was shipped with the tower-to-rack conversion kit, install the tower-to-rack conversion kit. - If the server was shipped in a rack, remove the shipping brackets. - 4.
-Decide how to manage the server: - Locally: Use a KVM switch or connect a keyboard, monitor, and mouse. - Remotely: Connect to the iLO web interface and run a remote console: - a.
+Install the server into the rack.

+- 4. Press the Power On/Standby button. - 5.
+Decide how to manage the server: - Locally: Use a KVM switch or a connect a keyboard, monitor, and mouse. - Remotely: Connect to the iLO web interface and run a remote console: - a.
 Verify the following: - iLO is licensed to use the remote console feature.

 If iLO is not licensed, visit the HPE website: